serCJm/my-code-notes/notes/react-native.md

 ## Working With Core Components

-<View> is like a div.
+&lt;View> is like a div.
 It's used for layout and styling.

-Text can only be put inside a <Text> component.
+Text can only be put inside a &lt;Text> component.

 ## Styling